wlh18/html-css-1/README.md

 `Element selector` - 1pt.

 `!important` - Can be used to override all other denoted styles.
 You should avoid using `!important` at all costs, as it can make debugging CSS considerably more difficult.
-It is better to sort out where your styling is coming from rather than resport to `!important`.
+It is better to sort out where styling is coming from rather than resort to `!important` when dealing with undesirable effects.

 >Note: Universal selectors, combinators (>, +, etc.) have no effect on CSS specificity.
 </details>